stateoforegon-eis-css/Oregon-CIS-Assessments/IG1+ KQL Backup.md

 | project Timestamp, DeviceId, DeviceName, MachineGroup, RegistryDeviceTag
 | summarize arg_max(Timestamp, *) by DeviceName
 | join kind = leftouter (DeviceFileEvents) on DeviceName
+| where Timestamp > ago(90d) // Filter for events within the last 90 days
 | where FileName has_any ("social security", "ssn", "passport", "birth")
 | where ActionType != "FileDeleted"
 | where FileName !endswith ".lnk"